< Browse to Previous Essay | Browse to Next Essay >

 Today three bridges span the Wenatchee at Cashmere.
 When the old Sunset Highway was constructed to connect Seattle with Spokane by way of Stevens Pass, it went directly through the residential district and the downtown.
 In 1959 a four-lane bypass was opened between Cashmere and Dryden, part of the improved Highway 2 over Stevens Pass.
 On October 19, Governor Albert D. Rosellini (1910-2011) cut the ribbon at the opening ceremony.
 Apparently the town had no objections to this bypass of its commercial center, for according to the Wenatchee World of October 19, 1959, “The new highway stands as a tribute to Mayor Eric Braun and all the citizens of Cashmere and Dryden whose effort made this highway possible” (Ingraham, 69).

-On July 27, 1892, John F. Woodring and I. W. Sherman registered the plat for the new town site.
+post office was established in 1889 with John Frank Woodring as postmaster.
+On July 27, 1892, John F. Woodring and I. W. Sherman registered a plat for a new town site.
 The Great Northern Railway arrived in the Wenatchee Valley during the same year.

 The first decades of the twentieth century saw great civic improvement.
 In 1904 Mission acquired its first physician, Dr. Harry J. Martin.
 Elms and poplars were planted along the streets, and before 1910, telephones had arrived.
 The town had paved sidewalks by 1913, electric lights in 1914 and paved streets in 1919.
 The Cashmere Valley Record has been in continuous publication since 1907.